CalvynSatria/Web-Dasar/README.md

 Create a simple website using HTML5, CSS3 & JavaScript
-I'm using AWS to deploy this simple website
+I'm trying use AWS to deploy this simple website

 ***Deploy AWS***